defi-wonderland/specs/specs/interop/optimism-portal-interop.md

 This liquidity consists of every ETH balance migrated from each `OptimismPortal` when joining the op-governed dependency set.

+It is possible to upgrade to this version without being part of the op-governed dependency set.
+In this case, the corresponding chain would need to deploy and manage its own `SharedLockbox` and `SuperchainConfig`.

 ### Integrating `SharedLockbox`

 The integration with the `SharedLockbox` involves locking ETH when executing deposit transactions and unlocking ETH